 Understanding Exponential Functions in Everyday Life: From Compound Interest to Viral Trends

 Exponential functions are mathematical marvels that describe phenomena where the rate of change is proportional to the current value.
 While they might seem abstract at first, they are surprisingly prevalent in our daily lives, influencing everything from compound interest in our bank accounts to the spread of viral trends on social media.
-This article delves into the real-world applications of exponential functions, explaining their mechanics in an accessible way and illustrating their impact through diverse examples.
+This article gets into the real-world applications of exponential functions, explaining their mechanics in an accessible way and illustrating their impact through diverse examples.

 Introduction: What is an Exponential Function?